scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 - The below steps are provided for your information.
 - You can skip them by running the **/installer/install** script that ships with the application.
 - Before running this script though, make sure to onfigure the /installer/config script
 - to reflect your own settings.
+Kindly refer to the comments in the latter for instructions.
 ```

 ### Create a sub-domain for your scriptr account